noel319/Gus319/README.md

 main.py

 ### Description
-* main.py will extract text from a given image.
+* main.py will segmentation, detection and classification of ophthalmological diseases from a given image.
-The text will be saved in the file specified by user
+The text will be result.

 ### Installation
 * we are going to need several modules to run this example